 A number of activities throughout the school year enrich student experience and create a community feeling at the Center, including a Thanksgiving and Christmas party, annual book sale fund-raiser, and Black History Month program.

 Student Role in Agency: Service Learners are needed as teacher assistants and one-on-one tutors for the adults in the program.
-Service Learners will interact with adults ages 18 and up and will tutor them in basic subjects including reading, writing, and math, while encouraging them to remain motivated in the program.
-At times, Service Learners will be needed to help students prepare for upcoming exams, as well.
+Service Learners will interact with adults ages 18 and up and will tutor them in basic subjects including reading, writing, and math (with math being the most prevalent), while encouraging them to remain motivated in the program.
+At times, Service Learners will be needed to help students prepare for upcoming exams as well.

 Commitment/Requirements: Service Learners are required to attend the agency's training session (conducted at the agency), in addition to tutoring at the site for 2-3 hours per week throughout the entire semester.